mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-budgets are tight but Odom has been given a reasonable discretionary fund to acquire foods, entertainment products and other goods from each of the regiment’s homeworlds.
+budgets are tight but Odom has been given a reasonable discretionary fund to acquire foods, entertainment products and other goods from each of the regiment's homeworlds.
 The Travellers are hired to pick up 30 tons of freight and an additional 20 tons of goods (the portions from each world to be determined